 Wow!
 I was impressed!

-Expectations were greatly exceeded and an impression was made with little effort but thoughtful thinking.
+Expectations were greatly exceeded and an impression was made with little effort and a service attitude.
 By simply providing two extra bananas and presenting them as described above, the steward made me, his customer, feel special and cared for.

-To exceed customer expectations is often easier than one thinks.
+Exceeding customer expectations is often easier than one thinks.
 In many instances, all that’s necessary is an alertness and readiness to do so.
-As service providers, we can give customers something which is of little monetary value to us but means much to the customer.
+As service providers, we can give customers something which costs us very little but holds much value to the customer.

-Many years ago, I ran an in-home computer technical support business.
-I would fix people’s computers and home networks, in their homes.
+Many years ago, I ran a computer technical support business.
+I would fix people’s computers and home networks, in their homes and small businesses.
 In my repair kit, I carried a bag of Hershey’s chocolate kisses.
 At the end of the service call, I would leave a chocolate kiss on the client’s keyboard.
 It was such a small token but was always evidently appreciated by the customers.

 It reminds me of a service-focused bicycle company I recently read about.
 When servicing bicycles, they don’t charge the customer for any parts that cost less than a dollar.
 Own an auto repair shop?
 How about copying this bicycle repair shop’s giveaway approach?
 Same principle.
 Something which doesn’t cost much, is easy to give, yet means much to the customer.